-(1) Drug outlets shall have floor space and shelving to insure that drugs are stocked and stored in sanitary, well-lighted
+(1) Drug outlets shall have floor space and shelving to insure that drugs are stocked and stored in sanitary, well-lighted areas.
+Where applicable, temperature, ventilation and moisture controls shall be employed.

 (2) Expiration dates on drug outlet drugs shall be the responsibility of each drug outlet to insure products are in date.